 Degree students in Vaasa should choose courses offered only at Vaasa campus.
 Currently, there are eight courses (including 1140-V 'Introduction to Corporate Social Responsibility') and together they are enough to obtain 25 credits, but there are not a wide range of courses to choose from.
 Therefore, students if they wish, can complement with courses taken at other universities in Finland or abroad.
 Please note that courses that you want to include in the study module should not be a part of any other study program (major or minor studies).

 Students who are not degree students at Hanken can only include courses offered at Hanken (only in Helsinki campus) in the module.
-The application period for 2018-2020 will open on Monday, April 23rd, 2018.
-The applicants will need to fill out an online form and the last date of the application is Sunday, June 3rd, 2018.
-The link to the form is: https://forma.hanken.fi/lomakkeet/626/lomake.html.
-This link will be active from 9 a.m. on Monday April 23rd 2018.
+The applicants will need to fill out an online form and the last date of the application is Sunday, June 2nd, 2019.
+The link to the form can be found here.
 You will need to upload your CV and write a short motivation letter as part of the application.